dooleysm/slate/source/includes/html_css.md

 <a href='http://www.site.com#sm_show_media_selection'>...</a>
 ...
 ```
+To open the media selection dialog as soon as the page loads add the hash `#sm_show_media_selection` `URL-hash`.
+A typical use case for this action is to open the `media-selection` dialog inmediately after the visitor clicks on a link and navigates to a new page.

 ### Expand Reactive Tab

-To expand the Reactive Tab for few seconds as soon as the page loads add the has `sm_show_reactive_tab_X_seconds` where `X` is the number of seconds that the reactive tab should be expanded to the visitor.
-As an example if the visitor loads the Url `https://finantialadvisor.com#sm_show_reactive_tab_20_seconds` the Reactive Tab will be expanded and shown to the visitor for `20` `seconds`.
-A typical use case for this action is to open the `operator selector` inmediately after the visitor clicks on a link and navigates to a new page.

 ```
 <!--
 With site address:      http://www.site.com